pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 * Accept for Submission (at which point the submission will enter the Editorial stage, bypassing External Review)
 * Decline Submission (at which point the submission will be archived and the author notified).

-A declined submission can be reverted as of OMP 3.3, see [Reversing a declined decision](/learning-omp/en/role-specific-workflows#reversing-a-declined-decision).
+A declined submission can be reverted, see [Reversing a declined decision](/learning-omp/en/role-specific-workflows#reversing-a-declined-decision).

 These selections are found on the right panel in the **Internal Review** menu.